- Home

 Final thoughts…

-Visit historic homes and gardens; admire glittering light displays and installations; stay in festive castles connect with nature during the winter solstice; or embrace other cultural celebrations like Hanukkah and Kwanzaa.
+Visit historic homes and gardens, admire glittering light displays and installations, stay in festive castles, connect with nature during the winter solstice, or embrace other cultural celebrations like Hanukkah and Kwanzaa.

 What are some of your favourite UK activities in December?
-Do you have any of your own suggestions of magical days out you’d like to share with our readers?
+Do you have any of your own suggestions for magical days out you’d like to share with our readers?
 We’d love to hear from you in the comments below.